cid-harvard/vis-toolkit/README.md

 # vis-toolkit

-The **vis-toolkit** is yet another set of visualizations based on top of **D3**.
-Its goal is to provide access to simple, fast visualization rendering, that can easily be extended.
-Here are some other goals it aims to achieve:
+The **vis-toolkit** is a collection of visualizations using **D3**.
+Its goal is to provide access to fast visualization rendering, in as simple way that can easily be extended.
+It aims to:

-* To allow complex charts composition
+* Allow complex charts composition
-* To enables storytelling with step by step display and annotations
+* Enable storytelling with step by step display and annotations
-* To seamlessly allow transitions between charts
+* Provide transitions between charts in a generic and efficient way

 One of the fundamental design idea of the toolkit is to consider each element to display as **items** (e.g. countries, users of a social network).
 Those items are usually rows of a dataset and bound to graphical marks.

-Each item is put on the space based on its **dimensions** (e.g. population, gdp)

-Finally, items can be updated over **time**.
+Each item is put on the space based on its **dimensions** (e.g. population, gdp).Finally, items can be updated over **time**.
 It uses templates that are a superimposition of layers that reproduce standard charts (treemap, scatterplot).
 Within this template, each **item** is encoded using a graphica marks (e.g. circle, rectangle).

 Each visualization implements the following set of interactions: